-Social Aspects: The entire land in Uzbekistan as per the country law belongs to the government.
+Social and Gender Aspects: The entire land in Uzbekistan as per the country law belongs to the government.
 The Wind Farm (WF) and the OHTL will require land acquisition of around 103 Ha.
-According to the census conducted in 2024, the Wind farm and OHTL will impact a total of 39 households, 6 will be impacted by the WF and 33 by the OHTL.
-The project will not cause any physical displacement.
-These land users include 6 state organizations (e.g., Beruniy district Municipality), agricultural enterprises, individual farmers, owners of commercial and residential land plots as well as informal herders.
-The project will result in the impact of two commercial and 7 residential plots.
+According to the census conducted in 2024, the Wind farm and OHTL will impact a total of 39 households, of which 6 will be impacted by the WF and 33 by the OHTL, but the Project will not cause any physical displacement.
+The Project will result in the impact of two commercial and 7 residential plots.
 ESIA assessed loss of wages by the agriculture farm workers.
 The number of workers on the impacted agricultural farms varies depending on the season, such as during harvesting or planting periods.
 However, the livelihoods of engaged workers are not expected to be impacted, as the impacts on those lands are anticipated to be low.
-There are only 3 females headed HH within the impacted land plots.
-A total of 25 households have been categorized as vulnerable as per the definition agreed for vulnerable households.
-As part of the LALRP, a comprehensive Livelihood Restoration Program has been developed.
-Under this program, affected households, severely impacted PAPs, and vulnerable groups including women, youth, and persons with disabilities will be eligible for livelihood restoration support in addition to the compensation they receive.
+In addition, a total of 25 households have been categorized as vulnerable as per the definition agreed for vulnerable households.
+As part of the LALRP, a comprehensive Livelihood Restoration Program (LRP) has been developed.
+Under this program, affected households, severely impacted project-affected-people (PAPs), and vulnerable groups including women, youth, and persons with disabilities will be eligible for livelihood restoration support in addition to the compensation they receive.

-Gender Aspects.
-The Project provides an opportunity to advance gender equality by promoting women's employment and empowerment.
-The SPV and EPC contractor are committed to hiring local workers, including individuals from vulnerable groups.
-Additionally, a Women's Talent Development Program will be established to support at least 20 women with training and counseling aimed at advancing their professional careers, particularly in supervisory and managerial roles.
 The ESIA study identified several potential impacts of the Project that may disproportionately affect women and has proposed mitigation measures to address those impacts.
-These mitigation measures, along with other actions to address gender-related risks, will be detailed in the Gender Action Plan (GAP) and incorporated into other environmental and social management plans.
+These mitigation measures, along with other actions to address gender-related risks, will be detailed in the Gender Action Plan (GAP) and incorporated into other ESMPs.

-Occupational Health and Safety, Labor and Working Conditions: The construction workforce will consist of both skilled and semi-skilled laborers, with the EPC contractor required to prioritize local employment opportunities to promote community involvement and economic benefits.
-The project will involve occupational health and safety (OHS) risks typically associated with construction activities.
-These include, but are not limited to, collisions with moving machinery and vehicles, Hazards related to the use of explosives and hazardous chemicals, Risks of electric shock, mechanical and load-handling accidents, Exposure to noise, dust, and chemical vapors.
+Occupational Health and Safety (OHS), Labor and Working Conditions: The Project will involve OHS risks typically associated with construction activities.
+These include collisions with moving machinery and vehicles, hazards related to the use of explosives and hazardous chemicals, risks of electric shock, mechanical and load-handling accidents, exposure to noise, dust, and chemical vapors.
 To address these risks, mitigation measures have been outlined in the ESMP.
-Additionally, the SPV, EPC contractor, and O&M contractor will be required to prepare and implement a comprehensive LWCMP.
-This plan will ensure non-discrimination and equal opportunities in employment, GBVH risk management, provisions for managing migrant labor safety protocols are in place to protect workers and minimize risks during construction and operational phases.
+Additionally, the SPV, EPC contractor and O&M contractor will be required to prepare and implement a comprehensive Labor and Working Conditions Management Plan (LWCMP).
+This plan will ensure non-discrimination and equal opportunities in employment, Gender Based Violence and Harassment (GBVH) risk management, provisions for managing migrant labor safety protocols are in place to protect workers and minimize risks during construction and operational phases.
 The plan will also include training, monitoring, and emergency response measures to promote a safe and healthy working environment.